qmk/qmk_firmware/docs/isp_flashing_guide.md

 |[ATmega32A](https://github.com/coseyfannitutti/discipline/tree/master/doc/bootloader)|`0x1F`|`0xC0`|*n/a*   |`16C0:05DC`|
 |[ATmega328P](https://github.com/coseyfannitutti/discipad/tree/master/doc/bootloader) |`0xD7`|`0xD0`|`0x04`  |`16C0:05DC`|

+Note that some boards may have their own specialized build of this bootloader in a separate repository.
+This will usually be linked to in the board's readme.

 ## Flashing the Bootloader

 Open a new Terminal window - if you are on Windows, use MSYS2 or QMK MSYS, not the Command Prompt.
 Navigate to the directory your bootloader `.hex` is in.
 Now it's time to run the `avrdude` command.